-5 Diet Food Duos That Will Fill You Up without Filling You OutArticle posted in: Diet & Nutrition
+5 Diet Food Duos That Will Fill You Up Without Filling You OutArticle posted in: Diet & Nutrition South Beach DIY

 Contrary to what many people believe, eating less food is not the key to weight loss.
 Here at the South Beach Diet, we like to stress that really, eating more of the right food is the most effective way to shed pounds.
 The right foods are those that nourish you and keep you satisfied, so there are no more hunger pangs and unhealthy temptations.
 The best foods for controlling hunger contain one or more of three types of critical nutrients—fiber, healthy fats and lean protein.

 Fiber, or what is often called “roughage,” is a term describing the parts of plant foods that move slowly through your digestive tract, which help sustain that feeling of being full long after you’re done eating.
 Soluble fiber plays a key role in balancing your blood sugar levels.
 This prevents the surges that trigger hunger pangs.
 Insoluble fiber ensures your digestive process is gradual and steady.
 All kinds of beans, such as kidney beans and chickpeas, are high in soluble fiber, while vegetables and whole grains are rich sources of insoluble fiber.]

 Fats are essential because they fill you up and help your body absorb the vitamins and minerals in food.
 The result: You’re less likely to crave more food to meet your nutritional needs.
 And not all fats are the same.
 Healthy fats, particularly monounsaturated fats and omega-3 fatty acids, are burned more readily than saturated fats, which tend to be stored in your body.
 You get healthy fats from foods such as olive oil, nut butter and avocados.